uwetom/media-production-worksheets/week_18-unity-external-data-2/README.md

 ### Code updated

 With the text added your script should now look like this.
-Please type not copy and paste
+Please type not copy and paste (note the slight difference in Instantiating the rockText to the video)
 ```C#
 using UnityEngine;
 using System.Collections;